Which are the Most Liquid Forex Pairs on Forex Trading?

 Other Forex Minor Currency Pairs Combined = 33 percentage of all turnover

-The greater the liquidity of a currency, the more the volatility, volatility means a currency is likely to move in a trend in one particular direction up or down because these are the most traded currency pairs by volume and when the prices are moving in a particular direction within a market trend it is easier to make money as opposed to when prices aren't moving in a particular direction - range market.
+The greater the liquidity of a currency, the more the volatility, volatility means a currency is likely to move in a trend in one particular direction up or down because these are the most traded currency pairs by volume and when the prices are moving in a given direction within a market trend it is easier to make money as opposed to when prices aren't moving in a given direction - range market.

 Get More Topics: